Joshua-Holzworth/PoliticalContributions/docs/hive_ddl.md

 #### add_partition.hql
 Parameters:
 * table - table name
-* partition_name - partition name to add
+* batch_id - the batch id of the partition to be added
+* partition_path - location of partition being added

 #### drop_partition.hql
 Parameters:
 * table - table name
-* partition_name - partition name to drop
+* batch_id - the batch id of the partition to be removed

 #### drop_table.hql
 Parameters: